1974 African Cup of Nations

-The 1974 African Cup of Nations was the ninth edition of the Africa Cup of Nations, the soccer championship of Africa (CAF).
+The 1974 African Cup of Nations was the ninth edition of the Africa Cup of Nations, the association football championship of Africa (CAF).
 It was hosted by Egypt.

 Just like in 1972, the field of eight teams was split into two groups of four.
 Zaire won its second championship (their first win came as Congo-Kinshasa), tying Zambia 2−2 in the final and beating them 2−0 in the replay.
 Zaire went on to compete in the World Cup later that year.
 Both finalists were 2 best teams in African qualification to 1974 World Cup.